 Mareeba is perhaps best known for coffee plantations and rodeos and as a place to stock up before road trips to remote outback areas of Far North Queensland, but there’s actually more to discover here than most people imagine.

-Few people specifically head for Mareeba as a destination in it’s own right but the town itself, as well as the surrounding areas, do actually have a lot to offer and is a fantastic region to explore.
+Few people specifically head for Mareeba as a destination in it’s own right.
+However, the town itself, as well as the surrounding areas, do actually have a lot to offer and there is plenty to explore.